jarnojellesma/odyssey/README.md

 # Edge

 ## Introduction
 Current smart meter data collection and unlocking for stakeholders is centralized (DSOs are the gatekeeper, single point of failure), closed (access for mandated stakeholders only) and has a 24-hr delay.
 Real-time and higher-quality data and a transparent and inclusive system is needed to unlock new solutions and business models.
+This will help in building new technologies to accelerate the energy transition.

 The Powerchainger Edge solves the smart meter data infrastructure challenge by offering a solution that enables organizations to trigger actions based on individual households’ behavior. real-time energy monitoring of communities, reducing network traffic and enabling more companies to use the data, all while preserving the privacy of customers.